 Thank you for your interest in the University of Wisconsin Abdominal Transplant Surgery Fellowship.
 Over the past 50 years, the University of Wisconsin Transplant Program has developed into one of the largest and most successful transplant programs in the United States.
 In 2014, our liver transplant program expanded with the initiation of the Liver Transplant Program at the William S. Middleton Veterans Administration Hospital in Madison, Wisconsin.
-The early success of this program has led to the recent approval of the VA Kidney Transplant Program at the same hospital.
-The Madison VA Kidney Transplant Program is anticipated to begin January 2018.

 In addition to the high-volume clinical training, fellows have opportunities to initiate and participate in both clinical and translational research projects.
 Our clinical fellows have access to a robust, prospectively maintained transplant database which was developed in 1988.
 Research projects can be pursued using the database with the assistance of both database coordinators and a statistician.
 Utilization of this database throughout the years has led to hundreds of abstract presentations and publications for fellows during and after their training.
 Currently, our fellows attend one transplant CME meeting per year (ATC, ASTS Winter Meeting), in addition to the ASTS-sponsored Fellows Symposium during the second year.
 In addition, we will financially support travel to any other meeting at which a fellow has an oral abstract research presentation.